 With so many stops across such a beautiful part of North Yorkshire, it’s given me plenty of ideas for future trips and possible adventures!

-A farm landscape of rolling golden farm fields on a cloudy day with a couple of trees
+A farm landscape of rolling golden farm fields on a cloudy day with a couple of trees.
+Scenery seen one of the UK's most scenic bus routes

 Taking the bus means you can admire views like these